 - 88 pieces of feedback post it notes from display boards at public engagement events.

-- all suggested walking and cycling routes and the number of mentions (route frequency).
+Map of suggested cycle routes and number of mentions

 Map of locations where issues, barriers or concerns were raised